trujilloRJ/personal_blog/content/posts/ekf-vs-ukf.md

 $$
 {{< /rawhtml >}}

 The measurement function is also nonlinear.
-The Jacobian of this function, required for the EKF, can also be found in the Appendix .
+The Jacobian of this function, required for the EKF, can also be found in the [Appendix](#appendix).

 #### Modelling measurement and process noise